-The Organization follows Financial Accounting Standards Board Accounting Standards Codification 820 (ASC 820) "Fair Value Measurements."
-Under ASC 820 the Organization determines the fair market value of its financial instruments based on the fair value hierarchy established in the standard.
+The Organization determines the fair market value of its financial instruments based on the fair value hierarchy established by accounting principles generally accepted in the United States of America.
 The Organization is required to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 The standard establishes a three-level hierarchy for fair value measurements based on the transparency of information used in the valuation of the respective asset or liability at the measurement date as follows: